 The Women of Distinction Luncheon recognizes distinguished New York City women from various fields who are dedicated to the Crohn's & Colitis Foundation's mission and have made a difference in the lives of the 1.6 million Americans living with Crohn’s disease and ulcerative colitis.
 The Crohn’s & Colitis Foundation is a nonprofit, volunteer-driven organization dedicated to finding the cures for Crohn's Disease and ulcerative colitis, and to improving the quality of life of children and adults affected by these inflammatory bowel diseases.

-Online luxury fashion retailer Moda Operandi is sponsoring the luncheon and will present a variety of items from their Fall Winter 2017 runway collections as part of the fashion show.
-The event will also include a raffle of items donated by Carolyn Rowan Accessories, Lugano Diamonds, Hermès, Dr. Howard Sobel, June Jacobs, Loree Rodkin Jewelry, Michael Kors, Moda, MTV, Dr. Marnie Nussbaum, Nickelodeon, Peter Thomas Roth, Rao’s, Roberto Coin Jewelry, Signy, Susan Foster Jewelry, Viacom, William Goldberg Jewelry, and more.
-The proceeds of the raffle will go to the Crohn’s & Colitis Foundation for research on the gastrointestinal tract, DNA sequencing, and more to find viable treatments.
+Online luxury fashion retailer Moda Operandi presented a fashion show of apparel and accessories from their Fall Winter 2017 runway collections.
+The event included a raffle of items donated by Carolyn Rowan Accessories, Lugano Diamonds, Hermès, Dr. Howard Sobel, June Jacobs, Loree Rodkin Jewelry, Michael Kors, Moda, MTV, Dr. Marnie Nussbaum, Nickelodeon, Peter Thomas Roth, Rao’s, Roberto Coin Jewelry, Signy, Susan Foster Jewelry, Viacom, William Goldberg Jewelry, and many more.
+The proceeds of the luncheon went to research to cure Crohn’s disease and ulcerative colitis and to improve the quality of life of children and adults affected by these diseases.